 - Cool to room temperature on a wire rack, cover and refrigerate for a few hours before serving.
 You can make it 2 days ahead and keep refrigerated, always well covered to prevent dryness.

-- Be careful it doesn't curdle.
+- Consistency of the cream: I like it to be thick but soft, so I whip it to medium peaks.
+But you can go all the way and beat it to firm peaks, similar to chantilly cream.
+Be careful it doesn't curdle.
 It's what happens if it's overbeaten.
-You might want to beat with an electric mixer until you're almost there and then end it by hand with a whisk.
+You might want to beat with an electric mixer until you're almost there, and then finish it by hand with a whisk.
 It's hard to overbeat a preparation with a manual whisk.

 Rate and review this recipe